Knights of the Golden Circle: North

 That same year, Asbury Harpending and California members of the Knights of the Golden Circle in San Francisco outfitted the schooner J. M. Chapman as a Confederate privateer in San Francisco Bay, with the object of raiding commerce on the Pacific Coast and capturing gold shipments to the East Coast.
 Their attempt was detected and they were seized on the night of their intended departure.

+Reorganization

 In late 1863, the KGC reorganized as the Order of American Knights.
-In 1864, it became the Order of the Sons of Liberty, with the Ohio politician Clement L. Vallandigham, most prominent of the Copperheads, as its supreme commander.
-In most areas only a minority of its membership was radical enough to discourage enlistments, resist the draft, and shield deserters.
-The KGC held numerous peace meetings.
-A few agitators, some of them encouraged by Southern money, talked of a revolt in the Old Northwest, with the goal of ending the war.
+In 1864, it became the Order of the Sons of Liberty, with the Ohio politician Clement L. Vallandigham, the most prominent of the Copperheads, as its supreme commander.
+In most areas, only a minority of its membership was radical enough to discourage enlistments, resist the draft, and shield deserters.
+The organization held numerous peace meetings.
+A few agitators, some encouraged by Southern money, talked of a revolt in the Old Northwest intending to end the war.
+In some cases, Sons of Liberty members were imprisoned, deported, or tried by military tribunal and sentenced to death for their activities.

+Among the many acts of guerrilla warfare attributed to the Sons of Liberty were the burning of the Walnut Ridge Friends Meetinghouse in Rush County, Indiana in 1864 and the Northwest Conspiracy, which plotted regime change uprisings aimed at forcibly bringing Iowa, Ohio, Illinois, and Indiana into the Confederacy.

+Influence

+In The Idea of a Southern Nation (1979), historian John McCardell called the KGC "that most bizarre offshoot of Southern expansionism."
+He wrote: In reality, the influence of the K.G.C. was practically nonexistent. ...
+Viewed in isolation, the K.G.C. would seem to be an aberration hardly deserving attention.
+But viewed in the context of the developments of the 1850s, the organization seems perhaps the logical extension of Southern expansionist rhetoric."

-Survival conspiracy theory
+Post-war conspiracy theory

 The Los Angeles Times noted that one theory, among many, on the origin of the Saddle Ridge Hoard of gold coins is that it was cached by the KGC, which "some believe buried millions in ill-gotten gold across a dozen states to finance a second Civil War".